-The power converter is generally located in a lower cabinet face in the galley or living area, depending on the floorplan of your model.
+The power converter is located in a lower cabinet face in the galley, living area, or bedroom, depending on the floorplan of your model.

 The converter power panel contains the house electrical system 120-volt circuit breakers and 12-volt fuses.